 - For our staff who have to cope with more than 600 patients visiting on a busy day, when temperatures may be over 40 degrees centigrade.
 Staff often have to travel extensively for field work

 - For the ongoing official registration process of the hospital with the government, which has taken some steps forward but is not quite there yet.

 - For nurse Ruku whose cancer treatment is ongoing and expensive; do pray for her to discover the comfort and help of the Lord Jesus at this challenging time.

-- For Dr Graeme Clugston and his wife Meena as they wait for visas and their next steps.
+- For Dr Graeme Clugston and his wife Meena as they support the work at Lalgadh.
+They have been working with Lalgadh for 13 years now.

 - For the short term visitors to Lalgadh – for health and safety.